The Crazy Things That Toddlers Do

 Toddler Social Development: The Antics Are Normal

-Toddlers live in the right side of the brain, says Karp, which is the impulsive, emotional, and nonverbal side; the left side is the impulse-control center.
+Toddlers live in the right side of the brain, Karp says, which is the impulsive, emotional, and nonverbal side; the left side is the impulse-control center.

 "All of us shut off our left brain when we get upset," he says.
 "We become less eloquent, less patient, less logical.
 We call that 'going ape.'
 Toddlers start out 'ape,' and when they get upset, they really go Jurassic on you.
 They turn into these primitive little cavemen."